 My reply is simple.
 We must pray for President Trump and the GOP leadership.
 We must love them enough to challenge them, but always with gentleness, respect, and hope.
 We must urge them to repent of this lethal dalliance with institutionalized murder, seek God’s forgiveness, re-embrace his will, and re-enjoy his favor.

 Concretely, this means that we must stay true to the fundamental principles of the American Experiment.
 We must constantly proclaim the sanctity of human life and its corollaries in ethics and law.
-We must urge the SCOTUS to apply the 14th Amendment and restore the God-given right to life to all pre-born Americans.
+We must urge the SCOTUS to apply the 14th Amendment and restore the God-given right to life to all preborn Americans.
 Failing that, we must advocate for a Personhood or Human Life Amendment to the U.S. Constitution, thereby compelling the SCOTUS to do its duty.

 Along the way, we must work to restrict abortion as much as possible at the federal, state, and local levels.
 And much is possible.
 Currently 7 in 10 Americans favor laws that proscribe abortion after the baby is able to feel pain (8-12 weeks after conception).
 Out of 50 nations in Europe, 47 have enacted just such laws.
-With tears, we can and should do the same, all the while keeping our supreme goal before our eyes and all the people: a legally guaranteed right to life for all Americans, from the moment of conception to the moment of natural death.
+With tears, we can and should do the same, all the while keeping the supreme goal before our eyes and the eyes of the people: a legally guaranteed right to life for all Americans, from the moment of conception to the moment of natural death.

 In passing, let me offer my best reply to a question that presses on many of us: Is it ever right for a person of conscience to vote for a pro-choice candidate?

 To begin with, all who honor the Bible as God’s Word know that they must pray over this (kind of) decision, seeking the relevant teaching of Scripture and the mind of the Holy Spirit.
-Then, when they are fully persuaded of God’s will on the matter, they may vote—or not vote—with a clear conscience before God (Acts 24:16 Romans 14).
+Then, when they are fully persuaded of God’s will on the matter, they may vote—or not vote—with a clear conscience before God (Acts 24:16; Romans 14).

-Permit me to close with an illustration based on my Christian faith.
+Permit me therefore to close with an illustration based on my Christian faith.
 Most people would agree that Jesus Christ is the single most influential leader the world has ever known, and that his party—though not without grievous blemishes—is the largest and most enduring in human history.
 Observe from the New Testament how this man encountered fierce opposition and suffered widespread rejection, even to the loss of his life.
 But he never compromised.
 He always stood firm, speaking God’s words, doing God’s will, and letting the chips fall where they may.
 And so, on Resurrection Sunday his heavenly Father honored and vindicated him once and for all, setting him on a course of eternal victory.

 Dean Davis is a retired pastor, pro-life advocate, and director of Come Let Us Reason, a Bible teaching ministry specializing in Apologetics and Worldview Studies. www.clr4u.org.